madfam-io/plinto/docs/guides/flutter-sdk-complete-guide.md

       roles.add('moderator');
     }

-    // Update user roles in Plinto
+    // Update user roles in Janua
     // This would require admin API access
   }
 }